 April 6, 2023 - Derek Dunn-Rankin, affectionately known as DDR by students, recently retired after 35 years on the UCI faculty.
-Since the late 80s, the (now emeritus) professor of mechanical and aerospace engineering has conducted research and taught undergraduate and graduate courses on fluid dynamics, combustion, thermodynamics and laser diagnostics.
-He has mentored 35 doctoral students, 70 master’s students and dozens more senior scholar researchers and visiting researchers.
-He developed and taught the mechanical engineering design/senior project course for 20 years, and he has served as the MAE department chair twice.
+Since the late '80s, the (now emeritus) professor of mechanical and aerospace engineering has conducted research and taught undergraduate and graduate courses on fluid dynamics, combustion, thermodynamics and laser diagnostics.
+He has mentored 35 doctoral students, 70 master’s students and dozens more senior scholar and visiting researchers.
+He developed and taught the mechanical engineering design/senior project course for 20 years, and he has served as the department chair twice.

 Over these years, Dunn-Rankin has touched the lives of countless students.
 He was voted the Mechanical and Aerospace Engineering Professor of the Year three times by the Engineering Student Council and has been awarded the Society of Automotive Engineers Faculty Advisor Award, Pi Tau Sigma Honorary Professor Award, UCI SURF Program Mentor of the Year and UCI School of Engineering Instructor of the Year.